 Marvel have for years had a problem with the Silver Surfer.
 By keeping him true to his 1960s roots they keep an ever-diminishing group of potential purchasers content, but that simultaneously prevents the character cultivating a contemporary audience.
-It’s very much a Catch 22 situation, and has hindered progress.
+It’s very much a Catch 22 situation, and never moving on from his miserable self-reflection has hindered progress.
 Yet the visual appeal, that of the solitary specimen of polished physical perfection soaring through the stars, requires the self-reflective captions.
 If the former Norrin Radd has no-one with which to speak, his own thoughts remain the only narrative, however priggishly pompous they may sometimes be in the hands of poor writers.

 Dan Slott solves that problem at a stroke by providing company with whom the Surfer interacts.
 This is Earth woman Dawn Greenwood.
 Her full wonder comes later, as her mundane circumstances first seem a little too indulgent in presenting the opposite of the Surfer’s wondrous existence.
 It has a greater purpose, however, and one that blossoms beautifully.

 Michael Allred might not seem the ideal artist for the Silver Surfer, what with his lavish cartoon rather than illustrative style, but he is, and it takes only a few pages for that to sink in.
 He’s created enough eccentric aliens in his day, and has a fine sense of visual spectacle, in the first chapter alone sequencing from a giant Surfer to a version dwarfed by his surroundings.
 As ever his work is coloured by Laura Allred.
 She’s not afraid of bright colours, as many of her contemporaries appear to be, and it’s appealingly different to see the Surfer in a bright and vibrant world.